Human Papillomavirus

 Indications for Testing

-Asymptomatic individuals who have a cervix and are at average risk should be routinely screened for cervical cancer, regardless of history or HPV vaccination status.
-The American Cancer Society (ACS) recommends routine screening starting at 25 years of age, whereas the U.S. Preventive Services Task Force (USPSTF), the American Society for Colposcopy and Cervical Pathology (ASCCP), the Society of Gynecologic Oncology (SGO), and the American College of Obstetricians and Gynecologists (ACOG) recommend beginning screening at 21 years of age.
-Preferred testing methods also vary by guideline.
+Age-based cervical cancer screening is recommended for asymptomatic individuals who have a cervix and are at average risk should be routinely screened for cervical cancer, regardless of history or HPV vaccination status.
+The American Cancer Society (ACS) recommends routine screening starting at 25 years of age, whereas the U.S. Preventive Services Task Force (USPSTF), the Society of Gynecologic Oncology (SGO), and the American College of Obstetricians and Gynecologists (ACOG) recommend beginning screening at 21 years of age. , , The American Society for Colposcopy and Cervical Pathology (ASCCP) supports the ACS recommendations, endorses the USPSTF recommendations, recommends improved screening of unscreened and underscreened individuals, and endorses screening for secondary prevention of cervical cancer.
+Age-based screening recommendations do not apply to those at increased risk for cervical cancer.
+Preferred screening methods for cervical cancer also vary by guideline.
 Refer to the Screening Guidelines for Individuals With a Cervix section for additional details.

 Laboratory Testing

-Screening for high-grade precancerous cervical lesions and cervical cancer can be performed using cervical cytology, primary HPV testing for multiple oncogenic types, or both (ie, cotesting).
-High-risk HPV genotypes are associated with cervical cancer, whereas low-risk HPV types are unrelated to cervical cancer.
+Screening for high-grade precancerous cervical lesions and cervical cancer can be performed using cervical cytology, primary HPV testing for multiple oncogenic types, or both (ie, cotesting). , High-risk HPV genotypes are associated with cervical cancer, whereas low-risk HPV types are unrelated to cervical cancer.
+Testing for low-risk HPV types has no clinical utility.

 HPV types 16 and 18 are the most prevalent and carcinogenic genotypes and account for a majority of cervical cancer cases.
 Additional high-risk HPV genotypes include 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 66, and 68.